sai09kumar/CLoud-Cost-Optimization-Using-AWS/README.md

 ***Step 3***

-Create a lambda function and write the script accordingly that which delete the EBS snapshots if not in use, you can modify these scripts as you can.
+Create a lambda function and write the script accordingly that which delete the EBS snapshots if not in use, you can modify these scripts as you can and terminate the instance created.

 ***Step 4***